BetterLordWilliam/BetterLordWilliam/README.md

 - Mental health focused social media app
 - Developed as a part of a team of three students
 - I was responsible for the creation of the messaging system

-### Technologies

-- JavaScript
-- HTML and CSS
-- Bootstrap
-- Firebase and Firestore

 ## KeyFinder Game